ms/buildtogether.tech/security/index.md

 Many IT departments send out messages that are indistinguishable from spearphishing attacks, which just trains people to be victims.

+How can you support these safety rules with software?

+1. I really want to say, "Don't send attachments," but that's not practical.
+    What you *can* do is send email telling people that there's a document for them to download, then require them to log in to your site in order to download it.

+1. Notify people immediately of any data breaches.
+Don't wait until a breach happens before figuring out how to do this: build an emergency notification system directly into your product.

+1. Use code reviews and checklists to find and remove common security holes.
+    We'll discuss some of these below.

 ## Delete Before Discarding

 Moving files into the trash and then emptying it does not actually erase the